rhinotek-NL/arduino.stepper/README.md

 6- stepper motors
-7- connectors and cables to connect stepper motors with drivers 8- 6mm acrylic sheet approximatly 2ft x 1ft need to process through cnc lasercut by using pdf files
+7- connectors and cables to connect stepper motors with drivers 8- 6mm acrylic sheet approximatly 2ft x 1ft need to process through cnc lasercut by using pdf files to convert pdf files into cdr files you can import these files into corel draw